 Make your personal decision today to receive Jesus into your life as Lord and Savior.
 Your inner disposition will change from fear to joy as you receive the promise of eternal life from Him.
 And as our opening Scripture declared, you will be set free from lifelong slavery to the fear of death.

-If you would like some help in coming to Jesus for salvation, please take a look at our list of Salvation Scriptures.
+If you would like some help in coming to Jesus for salvation, please take a look at our list of Salvation Scriptures in the link just below.
 And may God bless you in this most important decision of your life.

 Shortcuts to Major Topics:

 Holy Spirit | Pentecostal Topics